ANALYSIS-Powell's 'higher for longer' mantra fans investor caution over economy

 At the same time, many investors appear convinced that yields are going to remain elevated for the time being.

-Hedge funds' bearish bets on long-term U.S. Treasuries have built up over several weeks, with net short positions in 10-year U.S. Treasuries futures at their highest levels since the beginning of July, according to Commodity Futures Trading Commission data from last week.
+Hedge funds' bearish bets on two-year U.S. Treasuries futures rose to their highest since at least 1990 in the week ending on Aug.
+22, according to Commodity Futures Trading Commission data on Friday, although they trimmed net shorts on 10-year note futures.

 "The market is very short," said Josh Emanuel, chief investment officer at investment management firm Wilshire.